intcreator/intcreator.com/public/data/pages/cv.md

 ## Qualtrics

-After graduating and applying to several places, I joined Qualtrics as a web developer on the marketing team.
+After graduating and applying to several places, I joined [Qualtrics](https://www.qualtrics.com/) as a web developer on the marketing team.
 You could say I'm a WordPress developer, or you could say that me and my small team manage 100s of pages of content over marketing sites in 10+ languages, including animations, forms, downloads, webinars, and more.
 I created a style system based on Bootstrap 4 for the team, as well as an auto generating style guide and a system of reusable components for quickly building pages.
 I also consolidated the Marketo form system (which previously used around 500 individual forms) to be usable with one global styled form template.

+## Connections Museum

+I know I'm biased, but the [Connections Museum](https://www.telcomhistory.org/connections-museum-seattle/) is probably the coolest museum in the country, if not the world.
+It was _working_ telephone switching systems from all different ages of telephony, one which is over a hundred years old!
+And because they use old technology like relays, wipers, and rods, you can hear them clicking as they complete calls.
+I volunteer at the Connections Museum primarily as a historian and curator, but also as a maintainer of some of the equipment.
+To support this effort I created and maintain the [Telecommunications Inventory Wiki](https://wiki.connections.museum/w/Main_Page), which documents items in the museum and provides information about their general use throughout history.